4.2 Administration and governance

-In Poland, issues related to the area of social exclusion remain the domain of the Ministry of Family, Labour and Social Policy (Ministerstwo Rodziny, Pracy i Polityki Społecznej).
-As mentioned in Section 4.1.2 (General context), Polish legislation does not generally distinguish between issues of social exclusion according to the age criterion, so issues related to youth exclusion are dispersed across various departments of the ministry.
-Its flagship social project, “Family 500+” (Rodzina 500+) (described in Section 4.6 Access to Quality Services), is implemented by the Department of Family Benefits, which also handles other activities aimed at the family (such as the Large Family Card (Karta Dużej Rodziny), including youth aged 13 to 18.
-Other departments of the Ministry of Family, Labour and Social Policy which are responsible for those issued include the Labour Market Department (overseeing the “Youth Guarantee” Initiative (Gwarancje dla Młodzieży) dedicated to supporting young people in the labour market – described in Section 4.7), and, indirectly, the Department of Social Assistance and Integration, the Department of Social Economy and Public Benefit, and the Department for ESF Implementation.
+In Poland, issues related to the area of social exclusion remain the domain of the Ministry of Family and Social Policy (Ministerstwo Rodziny i Polityki Społecznej).
+As mentioned in Section 4.1 (General context), Polish legislation does not generally distinguish between issues of social exclusion according to the age criterion, so issues related to youth exclusion are dispersed across various departments of the ministry.
+Its flagship social project, “Family 500+” (Rodzina 500+) (described in Section 4.6 Access to Quality Services), is implemented by the Department of Family Benefits, which also handles other activities aimed at the family (such as the Large Family Card (Karta Dużej Rodziny)), including youth aged 13 to 18.
+Other departments of the Ministry of Family and Social Policy which are responsible for those issued include the Labour Market Department (overseeing the “Youth Guarantee” Initiative (Gwarancje dla Młodzieży) dedicated to supporting young people in the labour market – described in Section 4.7), and, indirectly, the Department of Social Assistance and Integration, the Department of Social Economy and Solidar, and the Department for ESF Implementation.
 The Ministry has no department focusing on youth issues (although the age criterion, as a way of organising issues, is present in relation to the oldest generation, as evidenced by the existence of the Department of Senior Policy).

-To a certain specific extent, youth matters are also handled by the Ministry of Development (e.g. it manages the “Youth Employment Initiative” (Inicjatywa na rzecz zatrudnienia ludzi młodych) and provides funds for its implementation, monitors ESF spending under the “Youth Guarantee” Initiative and spending under the “Youth Employment Initiative”), and also by the Ministry of National Education, the Ministry of Science and Higher Education, and the Ministry of Sport in their respective areas.
+To a certain specific extent, youth matters are also handled by the Ministry of Economic Development and Technology (e.g. it manages the “Youth Employment Initiative” and provides funds for its implementation, monitors ESF spending under the “Youth Guarantee” Initiative and spending under the “Youth Employment Initiative”), and also by the Ministry of Education and Science, and the Ministry of Sport and Tourism in their respective areas.